-Ground Search and Rescue is the basic requirement for all qualified search and rescue members in British Columbia.
+Ground Search and Rescue is the backbone of SAR and is a basic requirement for all qualified search and rescue members in British Columbia.
 All members must pass an intensive 100 hour training course in order to obtain their GSAR qualification and become a full member of Kamloops Search and Rescue.

 Some of the roles and responsibilities of GSAR members: